 What do penetration testers do?

-Generally speaking, pen testers typically perform threat modeling, security assessments, and ethical hacking of networks, systems, and web-based applications.
+Generally speaking, penetration testers typically perform threat modeling, vulnerability scanning, and ethical hacking of networks, operating systems, and web-based applications.
 More specifically, assurance validation involves some or all of the following tasks:

 - Gather and analyze Open Source Intelligence (OSINT) to find information disclosures.